Livermore, California: Education

-Other schools

-Pre-schools and day care

-Livermore has about 30 pre-schools and day care centers.
+LVJUSD's Board of Education has five members, who are elected to alternating four year terms by the voters of the community.
+Each December, the board reorganizes itself by selecting a board president and clerk of the board.

+The Hertz Foundation for scholarships is based in Livermore.

-Charter schools
+Charter schools shutdown

 There were two charter schools in Livermore, one K-8 and one high school, both operated by the Tri-Valley Learning Corporation, a local 501(c)3 not-for-profit organization formed by the parents and teachers who founded the two charter schools.